This delicious low carb raspberry mousse is a light, creamy and fruity dessert. Sugar free, keto, and LCHF recipe.

 - ½ cup heavy cream

-- Add the raspberries and sweetener to a small saucepan, and heat over a low heat until the raspberries are super soft and falling apart.
+- Add the raspberries, sweetener and cold water to a small saucepan, and heat over a low heat until the raspberries are super soft and falling apart.

 - Push the mixture through a fine sieve and set aside to cool.

-- Add the cold water to a small bowl and sprinkle over the gelatin.
-Let stand for a minute then add the boiling water.
+- Add the gelatin to a small bowl then add the boiling water.
 Stir until the gelatin has thoroughly dissolved, then stir it into the raspberry mixture.

 - In a stand mixer, whisk the heavy cream until soft peaks form.